CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/GeneralRules/Vocations.md

 ## Combat Skills

-Combat vocational skills include all weapon skills such as "Small Blade", "Medium Sword", "Shortspear", ect...
+Combat skills include all weapon skills such as "Small Blade", "Medium Sword", "Shortspear", ect...
 They also include magic skills such as Fallen's "Blazecraft", "Sonocraft", "Polycraft", ect...
 These skills require skill point to be increased.

 ### Melee Combat Skill Transfer